HoraJan/panoramic/README.md

-Standard Node.JS TS App which download data from amazon server and parse them to flat JSON array structure.
+Standard Node.JS TS App which download data from amazon server, parse them to flat JSON array structure and save them to local storage.

 ## Prerequisites